Spectral Flow Learning Theory: Finite-Sample Guarantees for Vector-Field Identification: Setup and Problem Formulation

 which holds with probability at least $1-\eta$ over the model $\rho_{\mathcal X,\boldsymbol h}^{\rm design}$.
-Fig.~\ref{fig:dep-graph} shows the road-map to proof the FS-HP bounds for the flow excess risk in Theorem~\ref{th:flow-FS-HP-bound} and the FS-HP bounds for the vector field excess risk in Theorem~\ref{th:vec_field_pac}.
+Fig.~\ref{fig:dep-graph} shows the road-map to prove the FS-HP bounds for the flow excess risk in Lemma~\ref{lm:flow-FS-HP-bound} and the FS-HP bounds for the vector field excess risk in Theorem~\ref{th:vec_field_pac}.